grgbr/enbox/doc/install.rst

 Refer to section Configure_ for a list of variables affecting this target behavior.

+.. _target-distclean:

 distclean
 *********

-Run :ref:`clean target <clean>` then remove build configuration objects created by the build configuration targets from the BUILDDIR_ directory.
+Run :ref:`clean target <target-clean>` then remove build configuration objects created by the build configuration targets from the BUILDDIR_ directory.

 Refer to section Configure_ for a list of configuration targets variables affecting this target behavior.

+.. _target-doc:

 doc
 ***